misasa/demo-stage-view/README.md

-# real-time stage control over MQTT
+# MQTT project -- demo-stage-view

 Demo for real-time control of xy-stage devices with a web interface.
 A MQTT broker is required to bidirectional communication between stage and web interface.